 It’s crucial to purify your water before you consume it.
 Wilderness water sources are teeming with microbes, animal feces, insect larvae, and sediment.
 To drink the water ‘as is’ puts you at risk of sickness and even death.
 Below, we discuss a few common methods to purify your water, such as boiling, filtering, and chemical tablets.

-Cryptosporidium and giardia are two parasites which can survive chemical treatments, such as chlorine.
+Cryptosporidium and giardia are two parasites that can survive chemical treatments, such as chlorine.
 In order to kill them, and most microorganisms, the EPA suggests putting the water to a full boil for 60 second if under 6,600 feet, and 3 minutes above 6,600 feet.

 While boiling your water kills microorganisms, it does not remove sediment.
 Sediment can still make you ill, so remember to filter your water before you boil it.
 You can use your T-shirt to strain the unsafe sediments from your water.